My Story

 I aim to adapt my approach to meet the individual nature and needs of each woman I work with.
 I have always worked in a non-judgemental and inclusive way and I hope to offer every woman respect, honesty, understanding, emotional support and a safe space.
 This allows us to explore together alternative ways of looking at issues and find new ways of approaching things.
 It helps us to gain an understanding of how life impacts on your feelings and thoughts.
 I will offer you techniques and tools to help you cope when life is difficult and I hope we find ways to inspire and empower you to be who you want to be in the world.
 Together we can safely explore the past, question the way things are now and aspire to how things can be different for you in the future.

 I offer a 15 minute free phone consultation for anyone who would like to discuss their needs before deciding to book a counselling session.
 When you book your first session we can agree when, where and how we will work together and you decide how often you would like us to meet and whether we will have weekly, fortnightly or monthly sessions.
 It is difficult to predict how many counselling sessions a client might need as lots of different factors must be considered as everyone is an individual with their own unique situation.
-As a general guide I build in regular reviews where we discuss together how the counselling is progressing and if there is anything we may need to do differently, this usually happens on the 3rd session and after every 6 sessions.
-I offer both short term and longer term counselling.
-Short term counselling tends to be about 6-10 sessions and longer term counselling can be 24+ sessions.
+As a general guide I build in regular reviews where we discuss together how the counselling is progressing and if there is anything we may need to do differently.
+I offer short term and longer term counselling.
+Short term counselling tends to be about 1-6 sessions and longer term counselling can be 12+ sessions.

 Generally we will agree a set number of sessions and then have a review and decide if any more sessions are needed and if so how many.
 If at any time you decide you don’t want to continue then we will bring the sessions to an end, and if I feel I have reached the limit of what I am able to offer to you we will discuss what else you may need and where you could consider accessing this from.
 I aim for us to have a clear and open working relationship and decide together how we progress to help you get the most from your counselling sessions.